brnom/reacting/README.md

 First contact with reactive

 ## Tic Tac Toe
-Implemented simple tic-tac-toe game with history version
+Implemented simple tic-tac-toe game that:
+- Lets you play tic-tac-toe;
+- Indicates when a player has won the game;
+- Stores a game’s history as a game progresses;
+- Allows players to review a game’s history and see previous versions of a game’s board.